 - 3-4 large boneless skinless chicken breasts

 - 2 tbsp arrowroot starch* + 2 tbsp water

 - 2 tbsp coconut milk optional

 - 3 tbsp chopped fresh parsley

 Mix together arrowroot starch and water in a small bowl.
 Add to chicken wine mixture and simmer another 15-30 minutes, or until liquid thickens.
+Sprinkle in the salt.